jina-ai/docs/chapters/peas-and-pods.rst

 Beyond that, a Pod adds further control, scheduling, and context management to its Peas.

-In this tutorial, we dive deeper into Peas and Pods, to help you gain in depth knowledge on the architecture and design principle of Peas and Pods in Jina.
+In this tutorial, we dive deeper into Peas and Pods, to help you gain in-depth knowledge on the architecture and design principle of Peas and Pods in Jina.

 .. contents:: Table of Contents
     :depth: 3